SkkJodhpur/Gen-ai/Readme.md

 **🤝 Contributions**

 Contributions to this repository are welcome.
 If you have any improvements or new projects to add, please fork the repository and submit a pull request.
-Make sure to follow the contribution guidelines provided in the CONTRIBUTING.md file.

 **📞 Contact**